albaye/FarmBeats_project/DIY_Kits/Lab1_MonitorYourPlant/IoTCentral/Create_app_IoTCentral.md

 ### Get the device connection details

-Each device has a seet of connection details that will be used on the actual device to connect to Azure IoT Central and send telemetry.
+Each device has a set of connection details that will be used on the actual device to connect to Azure IoT Central and send telemetry.

 1. Click on the Raspberry pi device you have just created.